Monitoring Great Lakes benthos from the R/V Lake Guardian 2013

 10/23

 Next, the sample is put into the elutriator.
 We add water to the sample and rinse it through a mesh sleeve to remove most of the sediment while leaving the organisms behind to wash down into a bottle.
-Here, Sasha rinses the mud out of a ponar sample.
+Here, Sasha rinses the sediment out of a ponar sample.

 11/23